At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 3. BDC: In a BDC reticle, your bullet trajectory at different distances is estimated well.
 Ideal for long-range shooters.

-6. Plane Reticle
+7. Plane Reticle

 There are two different focal planes for rifle scopes:

-If you need the best long range rifle scope, go with one with the First Focal Plane reticle.
-Otherwise, a Second Focal Plane can work for you.
+If you need the best long-range scope, go with one with the First Focal Plane reticle.

-Also, long-range rifles would work much better with 1000 yard long-range scopes.
+Also, long-range rifles would work much better with 1000-yard long-range scopes.

-7. Adjustability
+8. Adjustability

 It’s definitely a huge bonus if scopes under 500 will include windage or elevation adjuster knobs on their sides or tops.